 Theater at Mars Hill Academy perfectly complements our students' study of rhetoric, art, music, and the humanities.
 Truth, beauty, and goodness are the standards that frame our show selection and inspire the creative process.
-Younger students present short plays throughout the year, and older students stage one fall and one spring drama.
+Grammar students present short plays throughout the year and one stage production in the winter, while logic and rhetoric students stage one fall drama and one spring drama, respectively.
 Mars Hill Academy has developed a local reputation for excellence in theater with popular productions such as Pirates of Penzance, Beauty and the Beast, A Midsummer Night's Dream, Anne of Green Gables, and Great Expectations.

 Mars Hill Academy arts programs include the following:

 - K-12 art classes

 - K-8 music classes

 - Rhetoric School choir (grades 9-12)

 - Chamber Singers (grades 10-12)

 - Men's choir (grades 9-12)